LGBTQ Resources in Maine

 “If you are a transgender person in Maine, you are protected from discrimination under the Maine Human Rights Act in housing, credit, employment, education and public accommodations.
 EqualityMaine is proud to have led the coalition that finally upheld this law in the 2005 election after more than twenty years of work.
 Although there have been challenges to this law, the Legislature has upheld it twice, after extensive lobbying to protect it by EqualityMaine, transgender organizations, and allied organizations.
 You can also legally change your gender on your driver’s license through a form that is available at the Bureau of Motor Vehicles.”

 The Gay, Lesbian & Straight Education Network is a national organization focused on encouraging and helping solidify LGBT inclusivity in all areas of education and schools.
-GLSEN has chapters all over the country, including Southern Maine and Downeast.
+GLSEN has chapters all over the country, including Southern Maine.

 “GLAAD’s staff, which has included transgender people for over 15 years, is committed to working with the media to fairly and accurately tell the stories of transgender lives.
 GLAAD works with national news outlets, TV networks, film studios and Spanish-language media to include real stories about transgender people.
 GLAAD also works closely with transgender people and transgender advocacy groups to raise awareness about transgender issues.
 GLAAD provides free media trainings to empower transgender people to share their stories.”